ryuichiueda/slides_marp/advanced_vision/lesson6e.md

 ### Additional Notes 1

 - Both the attention mechanism and the feedforward layer use skip connections.
     - Each layer learns and outputs differentials.
     - To provide easy-to-understand input to each layer at the beginning of learning.
         - Necessary because the layers are deep.
 - Although not shown in the figure, dropout layers are used in several places.
-- Dropout: A process that disables a certain percentage of neurons per learning unit (batch).
+    - Dropout: a process that disables a certain percentage of neurons per learning unit (batch).
         - Prevents overfitting by not assigning specific roles to specific neurons.

 ![bg right:20% 95%](./figs/transformer_encoder_body.png)